wavefunction91/IntegratorXX/README.md

 ### Angular Quadratures

 Angular quadratures integrate over $S^2$ (solid angle).
-It is typically the case that these are manually constructed to integrate spherical harmonics up to a specific order, and are thus only compatible witch *specific* grid orders (see note below).
+These have typically been manually constructed to integrate spherical harmonics up to a specific order, and are thus only compatible witch *specific* grid orders (see note below).

 | Quadrature Name                 | Domain  | C++ Class           |
 |---------------------------------|---------|---------------------|